meetric1/gmod_shader_guide/README.md

 > We no longer need the `$vertextransform` and `$ignorez` flags defined in the .vmt because we aren't doing screenspace operations anymore

 > [!TIP]
-> If you look at the vmt, you will notice the `$cull` flag being set to 1.
+> If you look at the .vmt, you will notice the `$cull` flag being set to 1.
 This is because by default, the shader renders on both sides.

 > [!TIP]
 > For performance reasons, it is generally a good idea to keep as many calculations as possible within the vertex shader, because the pixel shader runs a lot more than the vertex shader.